Quantum many-body Jarzynski equality and dissipative noise on a digital quantum computer: Discussion Outlook

-We pushed the state of the art for a quantum simulation of Jarzynski's equality up to 16 qubits, and for the Crooks relation -- to 8 qubits, respectively.
-We compared different quantum architectures and the limitations they pose in the study of nonequilibrium dynamics of thermal quantum systems, including in the presence of intrinsic errors on NISQ devices.
-While trapped ion platforms show more accurate results in the validation of Jarzynski's equality, when it comes to simulation cost and time, superconducting platforms scale more favorably to larger system sizes.
-Hence, restricting our study to the ibmq\_guadalupe quantum processor, we managed to reach the largest system size in our quantum simulations.

-It is also interesting to compare our results to previous experiments on the quantum Jarzynski equality, cf.~Table~\ref{Expcomparison}.
+Let us also compare our results to previous experiments on the quantum Jarzynski equality, cf.~Table~\ref{Expcomparison}.
 To this end, we first extract the results for the left-hand side of Eq.~\eqref{eq:Jarzynski}, and the theory prediction of the free energy of the corresponding experiments; then we compute the maximum deviation of an idle process, cf.~Eq.~\eqref{Eq:idle process}, which gives us the normalized deviation defined in Eq.~\eqref{Eq:normalized} for each experiment [cf.~Appendix~\ref{sec:comparison} for details].
-The comparison shown in Table~\ref{Expcomparison} clearly suggest that the accuracy of our results is comparable with most of the earlier experiments; however, we reach an order of magnitude larger system sizes, where quantum many-body effects are pronounced.
+The comparison shown in Table~\ref{Expcomparison} clearly suggests that the accuracy of our results is comparable with most of the earlier experiments; however, we reach an order of magnitude larger system sizes, where quantum many-body effects become pronounced.

-Moreover, in contrast to previous experiments, the protocol duration of our circuits is comparable to, or even exceeds, the average dissipation time $T_1$ of the NISQ devices; therefore, dissipation is no longer negligible.
+Moreover, in contrast to previous experiments, the protocol duration of our circuits is comparable to, or even exceeds, the average dissipation time $T_1$ of the NISQ devices; therefore, energy dissipation is no longer negligible.
 We checked that our results do not depend on the specific choice of randomness in our protocol.
 Furthermore, we demonstrated that the relative accuracy of our results is almost independent of system size and circuit depth.
-By employing a fast drive which compensates for dissipation, we thus found a novel regime where the Jarzynski equality holds in an emergent way.
+We also developed a theoretical model which predicts the empirical observations in a quantitative manner.
+By employing a fast drive that compensates for energy dissipation, we thus found the Jarzynski equality to be effectively valid in this regime, even though the dynamics is not doubly stochastic.

-While this observation is interesting on its own, it shows up a promising direction to investigate errors on NISQ devices in new ways: Since Jarzynski's equality is only sensitive to dissipative noise, it can be used to quantify and single out its effect.
-Even if simpler protocols to determine the dissipation time $T_1$ of devices exist~\cite{nielsen2002quantum}, our approach is tailored to study noise effects on entangled qubits in the many-body regime; this shows promise to refine our understanding of correlated error processes on modern quantum devices.
-Furthermore, it raises the more general question of whether or not it is possible to find other measurable physical quantities, that are susceptible to specific features of the system-environment coupling.